 We have a procedure for managing the suspension of a contract for a community user in the event of an allegation arising in that context.

 Staff, parents and local advisory board members are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
 Publication includes verbal conversations or writing including content placed on social media sites.

+For schools that have an early years department , the school will inform Ofsted of the allegation and actions taken, within the necessary timescale where appropriate.

 Whistleblowing